s-fleck/qop/README.md

 ## Features

-* Conditional audio transcoding (e.g. transcode only lossless files)
+* Conditional audio transcoding; e.g. transcode only lossless files.
-* Tag cleanup (e.g. remove album covers) [planned]
+* Multicore support to speed up audio transcoding.
-* Multicore audio transcoding
+* Remove cover art tags on-the-fly.
+Useful because some mobile phones display art from audio tags in their gallery, which can be annoying.
 * Persistent job-queues to resume aborted transfers
 * Clean and powerful CLI

 ## Development status

 qop is in a beta stage and under active development.
-While the core functionality is stable, the user interface is still beeing refined.
+While the core functionality is stable, the user interface is still being refined.
 A public release fit for general usage is planned for early 2021.

 ## Usage